dhellmann/pymotw-3/source/enum/index.rst

 .. {{{end}}}

-Use the ``IntEnum`` class for enumerations where the members need to behave more like numbers, for example to support comparisons.
+Use the ``IntEnum`` class for enumerations where the members need to behave more like numbers---for example, to support comparisons.

 .. literalinclude:: enum_intenum.py
    :caption: